Dr Arthur der Weduwen

-His research interests are grounded in the history of communication, the early modern print world, the development of the state and the growth of a politically-engaged public.
-He complements his doctoral study with an interest in the emergence of commercial news and advertising: he has published the first complete bibliography of all seventeenth-century Dutch and Flemish newspapers (Brill, 2017), and is writing a study of seventeenth-century newspaper advertising in the Low Countries (with Andrew Pettegree).
+My research focuses on history of communication, the early modern print world, the development of the state and the growth of a politically-engaged public.
+My PhD (2018, St Andrews), was a study of state communication in the seventeenth-century Dutch Republic, focusing specifically on government and municipal attempts to influence public opinion through proclamations and ordinances.
+I complemented my doctoral study with an interest in the emergence of commercial news and advertising: I published the first complete bibliography of all seventeenth-century Dutch and Flemish newspapers (Brill, 2017), and I am writing a study of seventeenth-century newspaper advertising in the Low Countries.
+Together with Andrew Pettegree I also wrote the first survey of book publishing in the Dutch Golden Age, published in 2019 by Yale University Press (in English) and Atlas Contact (in Dutch).

 Journal articles and chapters in edited collections